 What you can do in advance:

-- Plan for installation help at the start of both workshop days.
-Put it on the schedule and make sure it’s clear that people can and should show up during that time.
+Plan for installation help at the start of both workshop days.
+Put it on the schedule and make sure it is clear that people can and should show up during that time.

-- If you’re teaching for an organization where participants are bringing work laptops where they don’t have administrative access (common in government organizations) – ask about it.
-Try to plan ahead either with their central IT organization or with the “emergency exits” listed below.
+If you are teaching for an organisation where participants are bringing work laptops where they do not have administrative access (common in government organisations) – ask about it.
+Try to plan ahead either with their central IT organisation or with the “emergency exits” listed below.

 On the day of:

 Refer to our Wiki page with common problems

 If someone has come in early and the software still cannot be installed by the time the workshop starts, try one of the “emergency exits” below or keep working with them one-on-one until they are able to start.

 If someone comes in late or is having such trouble with installation that they cannot start, have them watch (and maybe work with a neighbour) until the first coffee break, when you can keep working on installation issues.

 If there is absolutely no way that you will be able to install the software locally on someone’s computer, consider using the following solutions: